elfhosted/elfhosted.com/docs/blog/posts/infra/advanced-infinite-streaming-with-rdtclient-symlink-downloader.md

 ## Update on ElfBuckz top-ups not topping-up

 The developers of the plugin we use for ElfBuckz have responded to me on the issue of occasional topups failing.
 Apparently the [fault lay with the PayPal payments plugin](https://wordpress.org/support/topic/conflict-with-woocommerce-payments-throws-exception-looking-for-paypal-meta/), which broke some Woocommerce automations.
-This is supposedly now fixed, but if you do notice your top-ups failing again, [let me know][elfhelp]!
+This is supposedly now fixed, but if you do notice your top-ups failing again, [let me know][elf-help]!

 ## Update on Subscriptions stuck on hold